BoTreeConsultingTeam/requests-trap/README.txt

   When looking to grow our team at Firefield, we feel that reviewing a candidate's work is absolutely critical.
 For us, reviewing commit history is the only way to really assess a developer's work.
-We understand that it's often hard to share code and commit history, especially when working on private client projects under and NDA.
+We understand that it's often hard to share code and a history of commits, especially when working on private client projects under an NDA.

   We created this small project in order to help solve this issue - giving developers a chance to show us how they work.
-If you are interested in joining the Firefield team, please consider participating in this development exercise by following these guidelines:
+If you are interested in joining the Firefield team, we ask that you participate in this development exercise by following these guidelines:

     i.   < describe how to pull the repo and get started >
     ii.  commit early and often with verbose descriptions iii. track the time spent developing the project iv.  as a guideline, note that this project shouldn't take more than xx hours
-    v.   < describe how to let us know you are done >
+    v.   to be considered complete, your app should be deployed to Heroku vi.   < describe how to let us know you are done >

 2 description
 =============